Monisola17/shoppy-app/README.md

-# Getting Started with Create React App and Redux
+# Shoppy

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template
+A development of Shoppy E-commerce website using html, css, React, Bootstrap, ExpressJS and Node.js.

-## Available Scripts
+## Tech/framework used

-In the project directory, you can run:
+React
+Css
+TailwindCss
+Nodejs

 ### `npm start`